3mdeb/news-and-ideas/blog/content/post/2020-12-04-HRMS-Sentrifugo.md

 ### Introduction

-The development of 3mdeb recently enabled the employment of a number of new developers and expanded our capabilities in the field of project management.
+The development of 3mdeb is very dynamic recently, expanding our capabilities in the field of project management.
-With the development of the organization, the amount of things that can be effectively managed has increased significantly.

-The use of balanced tools for human resource management can raise the level of team involvement and increase synergy.
+The use of balanced tools for human resource management can raise the level of team involvement and create a happier and better-organized workforc.
 One of the tools for maintaining team cohesion is HRMS (Human Resource Management System), it allows you to support employees both inside teams and facilitates the management of cooperation between task groups.